sriharikapu/liftana-ethberlin2018/README.md

 During development we have also created a codebase enabling user login via Metamask which we intend to turn into a library and make available to the community as an open source project as soon as possible.

+In the meantime, please accept our submission today as the following:
+* xyz

 # Smart Contract Guidelines